replete/obsidian-minimal-theme-css-snippets/README.md

 - **Compact Right Sidebar notes** ⭐ - This shortens the margins and enables a duotone when not hovering for when a note is open in the right panel workspace (reading view atm)
 - **Editor fixes** ⭐ - gutter component alignments, general editor fixes, less visible indentation guide
 - **Frontmatter tweaks** ⭐ - styling, fixes for `editor syntax highlighter plugin`
-- **Mono Emojis everywhere** - uses mono emoji font (activate separately) for everything in an editor (this is actually pretty ugly and I don't use it)
 - **Table tweaks** ⭐ - WIP, still waiting for a good table editing plugin...
 - **Top Fade** - Remove harsh edge of content when using "Compact Tabs (classic)" with one of the positional Tab Header snippets (I prefer the Translucent Tab Header)
 ![Top fade screenshot](screenshots/top-fade.png)